sumeetparashar/IBM-Decision-Optimization-Introductory-notebook/README.md

 When you start to add a new Notebook, choose to import it from this URL: https://github.com/sumeetparashar/IBM-Decision-Optimization-Introductory-notebook/blob/master/Oil-blend-student-copy.ipynb

-Once imported, the notebook itself has the problem description, data, code and instruction to add additional code for CPLEX part.
+Once imported, the notebook itself has the problem description, data, code and instructions to add additional code for CPLEX part.